Broadway Bro Down

 "Broadway Bro Down" is the eleventh episode of the fifteenth season of the American animated television series South Park, and the 220th episode overall.
 It first aired on Comedy Central in the United States on October 26, 2011.
-In this episode, Randy Marsh discovers that Broadway musicals contain subtext that encourage women to give their partners oral sex, while Shelly starts dating a vegan boy named Larry Feegan.
+In this episode, Randy Marsh discovers that Broadway musicals contain subtext that encourage women to give their partners oral sex, while Shelly starts dating a young vegan boy named Larry Feegan.

 The episode was written by Trey Parker and Robert Lopez as an uncredited writer, who previously worked with Parker and Matt Stone on their Broadway musical, The Book of Mormon.
 This episode is rated TV-MA-LS in the United States.

 Plot

 Randy Marsh hears from his male co-workers that taking women to Broadway shows sexually arouses them into performing oral sex.
-Randy takes Sharon to Denver to see the musical Wicked, but is confused and unimpressed with the lack of overt sexuality.
-He is informed by a fellow theatergoer at the theater's bar that women are aroused not by the production's explicit sexuality, but by its subtext.
-When Randy returns to the auditorium, he now hears the actors underhandedly referencing "blowjobs" frequently in the songs' lyrics.
-On the ride home Sharon performs fellatio on him, and as a result, Randy decides to take her to New York City to see all the Broadway shows, leaving Stan and Shelly with the Feegans, South Park's resident life-preserver wearing vegans.
+Randy takes Sharon to see Wicked, where he is informed by a theatergoer that women are aroused by its subtext.
+When Randy returns to the auditorium, he now hears the actors underhandedly referencing "blowjobs" in the songs' lyrics.
+On the ride home Sharon performs fellatio on him, and as a result, Randy decides to take her to New York City to see all the Broadway shows, leaving Stan and Shelly with the Feegans, who are vegans.
 During their dinner with the Feegans, Shelly gets into a confrontation with Mr. Feegan over letting his son Larry decide for himself if he wants to be a vegan.
-Larry develops greater confidence as a result of this, develops a crush on Shelly, and abandons his life preserver.
+Larry develops greater confidence as a result of this, and the two eventually start dating.

-Upon returning to South Park, Randy laments the fact that he does not live closer to a major theater venue like Broadway, as the Denver production of Wicked, to which he has already taken Sharon 23 times, will soon move to Seattle.
-He decides to produce a local play, though he discards subtext by naming it Splooge-Drenched Blowjob Queen, and not only makes the show about women giving oral sex, but includes direct commands to Sharon in it.
-This attracts the attention of Stephen Sondheim, Stephen Schwartz, Andrew Lloyd Webber, and Elton John.
-The four are depicted as hypermasculine, beer drinking heterosexuals who hang out at Hooters, and are called "Bros" (Sondheim and John are openly gay in real life).
+Upon returning to South Park, Randy laments the fact that he does not live closer to a major theater venue like Broadway.
+He decides to produce his own musical, though he discards subtext by having the show be about blowjobs and explicitly mentioning them.
+This attracts the ire of Stephen Sondheim, Stephen Schwartz, Andrew Lloyd Webber, and Elton John.
+The four are depicted as hypermasculine, beer-drinking heterosexuals who hang out at Hooters and are called "Bros".
 They chastise Randy for the overt use of sexuality in his play, explaining to him that the lack of any real subtext would expose the truth behind Broadway shows.
-Randy dismisses their criticisms, insisting that his play is filled with subtext, but after a "bro-down" with Sondheim in a parking lot, in which they confront each other with verbal challenges, Randy agrees to accept their assistance, and renames his play The Woman in White.
+Randy dismisses their criticisms, but after another meeting, in which they confront each other with verbal challenges, Randy agrees to accept their assistance, and renames his play The Woman in White.